ruyue0001/decompose_ICL_improvement/README.md

 `scripts/prepare_datasets/generate_dataset.sh` is for this purpose.
 It downloads the datasets from huggingface and do some pre-processing, including sampling the samples used for in-context demonstrations.

-## Inference
+## Inference and Evaluation

-`section5`, `section6` and `section7` folders contain the bash files used for experiments in correspoding sections of our paper.
+In scripts folder, `section5`, `section6` and `section7` folders contain the bash files used for experiments in correspoding sections of our paper.
 Replace `accelerate launch --config_file "./acc_config_dist.yaml"` with `python` to perform single-gpu inference.
 You need to set the batch size accordingly.

+The evaluation scripts will be runned after the inference finish, which is included in the corresponding bash files.

 ## Citation
 ```